Homeland Security Cutter – Light Icebreaker (HSC-L)

 Quick Summary

-The United States Coast Guard (USCG) is conducting market research through this Request for Information (RFI) for a potential future acquisition of up to seven Homeland Security Cutter – Light Icebreaker (HSC-L) vessels.
-This RFI seeks industry feedback to inform the acquisition strategy and solicitation development for recapitalizing the USCG's light icebreaking capability in the Northeast.
-Responses are due April 10, 2026.
+The United States Coast Guard (USCG) is conducting market research through this Request for Information (RFI) for the Homeland Security Cutter – Light Icebreaker (HSC-L) program.
+The USCG plans a potential future acquisition of up to seven HSC-L vessels to recapitalize its light icebreaking capability.
+This RFI seeks industry feedback on the draft design, production feasibility, and acquisition strategy.
+Responses are due April 14, 2026, at 5:00 PM Eastern Time.

 Purpose & Scope

-The USCG intends to acquire new HSC-L vessels to replace its aging 65-ft WYTL class icebreakers.
-The future contract will involve maturing a Government-provided Contract Design (CD) baseline into a production-ready design, followed by production engineering, construction, testing, and delivery of up to seven vessels.
-The primary capability is icebreaking, with secondary capabilities including aids to navigation, buoy maintenance, lift, escort, command and control, communications, sensor employment, and search and rescue.
+The USCG intends to replace its aging 65-ft WYTL class icebreakers with new HSC-L vessels.
+The future contract will require the selected contractor to mature a Government-provided Contract Design (CD) baseline into a production-ready design, perform production engineering, and then construct, test, and deliver up to seven HSC-L vessels.
+The primary capability is icebreaking, with secondary roles including aids to navigation (ATON), buoy maintenance, lift capability, vessel escort, command and control, communications, sensor employment, and search and rescue.

-The Government anticipates a potential contract award in late 2026, likely utilizing FAR Part 12 and FAR Part 15.
-The future solicitation may involve a two-phase advisory down-select process:
+A potential contract award is anticipated in late 2026, likely utilizing FAR Part 12 and FAR Part 15 procedures.
+The envisioned two-phase advisory down-select process would involve:

-• Phase I Evaluation: Focus on Production Capability and Past Performance.
+• Phase I: Evaluation of Production Capability and Past Performance.

-• Phase II Evaluation: Focus on Design and Production Approach and Price.
-Evaluation will be a best-value tradeoff, with non-price factors combined being significantly more important than price, though price importance increases as non-price factors become more equal.
+• Phase II: Evaluation of Design and Production Approach, and Price.
+For evaluation, non-price factors (Design and Production Approach, Production Capability, Past Performance) are expected to be significantly more important than price, though price importance increases as non-price factors become more equal.

 People